-External radiation is radiation you receive from radiation sources or radioactive materials that are outside your body.
-The basic principles for reducing external radiation exposure are time, distance, and shielding decrease your time near radiation sources, increase your distance from radiation sources, and increase the shielding between yourself and the radiation source.
-You should work quickly and efficiently in a radiation area so that you are not exposed to the radiation any longer than necessary.
-As the distance is increased from the source of radiation, the dose decreases.
+External radiation is the radiation you receive from sources or radioactive materials outside your body.
+Time, distance, and shielding are fundamental principles for reducing external radiation exposure.
+Decrease your time near radiation sources, increase your distance from radiation sources, and increase the shielding between yourself and the source.
+You should work quickly and efficiently in radiation areas so that you are not exposed to the source any longer than necessary.
+As the distance is increased from the radiation source, the dose decreases.
 When possible, you should work behind shielding.
 The shielding will absorb some of the radiation, thus reducing the amount that reaches you.

+Internal Radiation Exposure

-Internal Radiation Exposure: Internal radiation is radiation you receive from radioactive materials that have entered your body, generally through the air you breathe, the food you eat, or the water you drink.
-Your employer will have specific procedures to minimize internal radiation exposure.
+Internal radiation is the radiation you receive from radioactive materials that have entered your body, generally through the air you breathe, the food you eat, or the water you drink.
+Your employer (RSO) will have specific procedures to minimize internal radiation exposure.
 Those procedures probably incorporate the following general precautions that should be taken when you are working with radioactive materials that are not encapsulated: